 Collection of Biometric Data From Aliens Upon Entry To and Exit From the United States

-Final Rule Stage.
-Fall 2019 Agenda Target Date 12/00/2019.
-Note: On April 23, 2019, CBP sent this interim final rule for OMB review.
-RIN 1651-AB22.
-Agency: DHS/CBP.
-Abstract: "The Department of Homeland Security (DHS) is required by statute to develop and implement an integrated, automated entry and exit data system to match records, including biographic data and biometrics of aliens entering and departing the United States.
-In addition, Executive Order 13780, Protecting the Nation from Foreign Terrorist Entry into the United States, published in the Federal Register at 82 FR 13209, states that DHS is to expedite the completion and implementation of a biometric entry-exit tracking system.
-Although the current regulations provide that DHS may require certain aliens to provide biometrics when entering and departing the United States, they only authorize DHS to collect biometrics from certain aliens upon departure under pilot programs at land ports and at up to 15 airports and seaports.
+DHS/USCBP.
+RIN: 1651-AB12.
+Rulemaking Stage: Final Rule.
+Target Date: 01/00/2022.
+Title: Collection of Biometric Data From Noncitizens Upon Entry To and Exit From the United States.
+Abstract: "The Department of Homeland Security (DHS) is required by statute to develop and implement an integrated, automated entry and exit data system to match records, including biographic data and biometrics of noncitizens entering and departing the United States.
+Although the current regulations provide that DHS may require certain noncitizens to provide biometrics when entering and departing the United States, they only authorize DHS to collect biometrics from certain noncitizens upon departure under pilot programs at land ports and at up to 15 airports and seaports.
 To provide the legal framework for CBP to begin a comprehensive biometric entry-exit system, DHS is amending the regulations to remove the references to pilot programs and the port limitation.
-In addition, to enable CBP to make the process for verifying the identity of aliens more efficient, accurate, and secure by using facial recognition technology, DHS is amending the regulations to provide that all aliens may be required to be photographed upon entry and/or departure."
+In addition, to enable CBP to make the process for verifying the identity of noncitizens more efficient, accurate, and secure by using facial recognition technology, DHS is amending the regulations to provide that all noncitizens may be required to be photographed upon entry and/or departure."

 Collection and Use of Biometrics by U.S. Citizenship and Immigration Services